BBOXX/nest/README.rst

 Installation
 ============

-This package depends on a cutting edge version of locust that has not been merged into the master repo or released yet.

 .. code-block:: bash

-    pip install -e git://github.com/ps-george/locust.git@master#egg=locustio
     pip install locust-nest

+Note: This package depends on a cutting edge version of locust that has not been merged into the master repo or released yet.

 Quick start
 ===========